alpaddesai/ExecutiveMBA/README.md

-# Executive MBA Application
+# Executive MBA

-Project provides an overview of an application for Executive MBA
+Project provides an overview of an Executive MBA

 ![image](ExecutiveMBA.jpg)